Chapter 6 : Avoidance

 “In the morning?”
 Louis groaned before he could stop himself,

-“Of course the morning you idiot!
-Seriously how did you manage to get a girl pregnant with that genius,“ Horatio stated, pulling Louis’s blanket away from him and pushing him slightly so he got out of bed.
+“Of course the morning, you idiot.
+We were just talking about breakfast.
+Seriously, how did you manage to get a girl pregnant with those kind of genius thoughts running through your head?“ Horatio stated, pulling Louis’s blanket away from him and pushing him slightly so he got out of bed.

-A washed and wearing clean clothes Louis emerged from the bathroom ten minutes later, his hair was damp but still sticking up in weird angles like he had just towel dried it.
+After a wash and a change of clothes, Louis emerged from the bathroom ten minutes later, his hair was damp but still sticking up in weird angles like he had just towel dried it.

 “Shall we head off to breakfast?”
 Louis asked him as he opened the door of the dormitory and walked down to the common room.

 A hush fell over the common room as they seemed to notice that Louis had walked down the stairs, Louis gave a sigh as he forgot about how people were reacting to him now that the whole Freya and pregnancy had gone around the school.
 He took a step backwards as he began to bow his head so he didn’t have to look at them, wanting to go back up to the dormitory and stay up there, he could deal with the awkwardness around the boys he shared a room with.
 Horatio’s hands stopped him from retreating, they gripped his shoulders and steered him through the common room.

 “Just ignore them all, Louis.
 They’ve obviously got nothing better to do with their time,” Horatio said loudly, Louis knew that he was glaring around the room.
 “Don’t let them stop you from getting on with your life.”

 “Horatio, you can’t keep acting like this towards people,” Louis said as they left the common room and began walking down the corridor, heading for the Great Hall.